Key insights

 Proposed changes to Form 6765 and R&D tax credit claims

-Recent procedural updates include significant changes proposed for the Form 6765, which is used to claim the federal R&D tax credit.
-The new form requires detailed information about business components and/or projects eligible for the R&D tax credit.
-Taxpayers will need to provide:
+Recent procedural updates include significant changes proposed for Form 6765.
+Introduced in December 2024, the new form requires detailed information about business components or projects eligible for the R&D tax credit.

-• A list of qualified R&D business components and projects;
+- A list of qualified R&D business components and projects

-• The amount of qualified research expenses claimed for each business component and project;
+- The amount of qualified research expenses claimed for each business component and project

-• Descriptions of the information sought to be discovered and alternatives evaluated in the process of experimentation for each business component and project.
+- Descriptions of the information sought to be discovered and alternatives evaluated in the process of experimentation for each business component and project

 The increased reporting requirements may present a significant burden, particularly for companies with numerous R&D projects.